therealsaumil/sockout/README.md

 [saumil]: https://twitter.com/therealsaumil

-A minimal ARM ELF binary (185 bytes) to listen on TCP port 4444 and dump the contents to standard output.
+A minimal ARM ELF binary to listen on TCP port 4444 and dump the contents to standard output.
 Use `sockout` to transfer larger binaries on an ARM Linux target where you have only console I/O. (e.g. telnet, minicom, reverse shell, etc).

 `sockout` is meant to be recreated on the target using `printf` shell commands.